LaurieLBaker/COA-Data-Analysis/content/home/syllabus.md

 A frequently asked question is "What happens if I can't make it to a lab one week because I'm sick or have another obligation at that time?"
 Answers below:

 - If you're missing a workshop day due to short-term illness or some other reason, you should communicate this with your team and attend a team meeting before the deadline for the assignment to contribute to the teamwork.
-If you have made 0 commits towards a lab assignment, you will receive a 0 for that assignment, so you need to participate both for being a team player and also for your own individual score.
+If you have made 0 commits towards a lab assignment, you will receive no credit for that assignment, so you need to participate both for being a team player and also for your own individual score.
-- You are allowed to drop one lab score, this will automatically be the lab with the lowest score.
-If you know you are going to miss a lab day and plan to drop that lab, you should let me know in advance so that I can organize and assign teams accordingly.

 - If you're unable to contribute to a lab assignment because of an illness taking you away from school work for an extended period of time, you should let me and your team know that you won't be able to contribute to those lab(s) and we can discuss special circumstances and explore alternative arrangements to make up that work.